BRIEF SUMMARY AND INTRODUCTION: Until just a few

 "series LLCs."
 Several other states have enacted similar LLC

-provisions, including Illinois, Iowa, Nevada, Oklahoma, and Utah.
+provisions, including Illinois, Iowa, Kansas, Nevada, Oklahoma,

 A series LLC is a single LLC that divides itself into a